Bworld-Studio/openpharmaUI-next/README.md

 ## Last update

-### 0.2.3
+### 0.2.4
-  - ✅ Bump to 0.2.3
+  - ✅ Bump to 0.2.4
   - 🔁 Update all dependencies to latest
-  - 👕 Automatisation of routing with props in components
+  - 👕 Reorganisations in Vue files
+	- 🔨 Correction on auto routing functionality
+	- 🚧 Creation of the Products View

 [Complete changelog](https://github.com/Bworld-Studio/openpharmaUI/blob/main/CHANGELOG.md)